nathangeffen/ziggie/README.md

 You can also prefix a compartment name with any other letter.

+Please don't prefix a compartment name with *N* unless you are intentionally changing the behaviour of the package.

 ## Conservation of compartment total principle

 Transition functions modify the values of the compartments.
 In doing so they